From Statistical Relational to Neurosymbolic Artificial Intelligence: a Survey: Structure versus Parameter Learning

-\begin{boxedexample}[Structure learning with ProbFoil] As an illustration of structure learning techniques, we will focus on ProbFoil~\cite{probfoil}.
-Assume that we are interested in learning the definition of \texttt{grandparent} from a kinship data.
-That is, we are given a set of examples of grand parent relations
+As an illustration of structure learning techniques, we will focus on ProbFoil~\cite{probfoil}.
+Assume that we are interested in learning the definition of \textit{grandparent} from akinship data.
+That is, we are given a set of examples of grandparent relations

 and background knowledge containing the following facts: